YutingZhan/Mo-PAE/README.md

 (venv) $ pip3 install -r requirements.txt
 ```

-2. Go the the sampledata folder ('cd sampledata/'),
+2. Go the the sampledata folder,
 ```
 cd sampledata/
 ```
-then coverting the GPS data to POI data, by running
+then coverting the GPS data to POI data, run
 ```
 python3 gridpreprocessing.py
 ```